 The Innisfil Heights Strategic Settlement Employment Area is being expanded, Minister of Municipal Affairs and Housing Steve Clark has announced.

-The land has municipal water, but no wastewater servicing.
+Currently, the land is serviced withmunicipal water, but not municipal sewers.
 The cost of providing sewage collection and treatment has been prohibitive, based on the number of potential industrial lots within the Innisfil Heights boundaries.

-Now, after years of petitioning, Municipal Affairs Minister Steve Clark has announced an expansion of the Innisfil Heights strategic settlement employment area, extending the area north to the boundary with the City of Barrie, and south to Innisfil’s Line 6.
+Municipal Affairs Minister Steve Clark announced an expansion of the Innisfil Heights strategic settlement employment area this week by Ministerial Order, extending the area north to the boundary with the City of Barrie, and south to Innisfil’s Line 6.

 “I look forward to continuing our work together on the implementation,” Clark wrote.

-The new boundaries expand the development land by an additional 200 hectares, greatly reducing the cost per acre for servicing, but the land is still restricted for large-scale manufacturing, industry and warehousing uses.
+The new boundaries expand the development land by 200 hectares, reducing the cost per acre for servicing, but the land is still restricted for large-scale manufacturing, industry and warehousing uses.
 Retail and commercial uses are still not allowed.

-The town first requested an expansion in 2008 and in 2016 a staff report identified the cost of servicing and a planned new interchange at Highway 400 and Line 6 as justifications for expansion.
-A 2017 County of Simcoe report identified a shortfall in the amount of designated industrial land in Innisfil that the ministry agreed to reconsider.
+The town first requested an expansion in 2008 and in 2016 a staff report identified the cost of servicing and a planned new interchange at Highway 400 and Line 6 as justifications for expansion, according to a report on Barrietoday.ca.
+Also, a 2017 County of Simcoe report identified a shortfall in the amount of designated industrial land in Innisfil that the ministry agreed to reconsider.

-From a planning policy perspective, the next step will be to implement the new IHSSEA boundary into the Town’s Official Plan and Zoning By-Law.
-Staff will initiate the process shortly to prepare an Official Plan Amendment (OPA) with community and local stakeholder input.
-An amendment to the County of Simcoe’s Official Plan will also be required.
+The next step will be to implement the new IHSSEA boundary into the Town’s Official Plan and Zoning By-Law.
+Staff will prepare an Official Plan Amendment (OPA) and an amendment to the County of Simcoe’s Official Plan will also be required.